ole1986/a3-admintoolkit/README.md

 class AdminToolkit_network_receiveRequest { allowedTargets = 2; };
 ```

-For extension related implementations, please follow their instructions (usually in a readme file).
-Possible extensions are listed below.
+For extension related implementations, please follow their instructions.
+Possible extensions are <a href="#extending-the-admintoolkit">listed below</a>

 ## Configuration